psteniusubi/AspNetCoreSample/README.md

 # ASP.NET Core 3.1 and Ubisecure SSO integration with OpenID Connect

+## Introduction

+This is a sample ASP.NET Core 3.1 application to illustrate integration with OpenID Connect Auhthorization Code flow.

+The [aspnet21 branch](/psteniusubi/AspNetCoreSample/tree/aspnet21) has a previous version for ASP.NET Core 2.1.

 ## Configuration

 An OpenID Connect Client needs to be configured with information about the OpenID Connect Provider and client credentials.
 This sample app puts these configuration items into [appsettings.json](appsettings.json) file as properties of OpenIDConnect key: